App Usage

 The App Usage data source collects data for all apps that run in the foreground on the participant’s Android device.
 Data collection starts automatically when the participant grants the necessary permissions and continues as long as the app is running and has the required permissions.

-There are two ways to monitor and export App Usage data: using the Data Export page and using Kibana.
+There are two ways to monitor and export App Usage data using the Data Export page or using Kibana.

-App Usage Data Source in the Participant App
+App Usage Android Data Source in the Participant App

 After a participant joins a study, they need to grant access to Avicenna to collect app usage data.
 To do that, the participant needs to open the onboarding alert in the Avicenna app to complete the study setup.
 They will see the following page: